Black/African American Equity Dashboard

 This dashboard is part of the Department of Economic Research's workforce equity dashboard project, which aggregates Massachusetts-centric employment statistics across diverse demographic, racial, ethnic, and other identifiers.
 In addition to offering a snapshot of workforce outcomes among various demographic groups and illuminating persistent workforce disparities, these data sets underscore the substantial contributions and diverse talents and needs of Massachusetts' communities.
 The dashboards also serve as a benchmark to gauge the Commonwealth's progress in advancing equitable career pathways across all sectors of its economy.

-The Black/African American workforce dashboard was crafted with input from members of the Black and Latino Legislative Caucus, the Governor’s Advisory Council on Black Empowerment, and the Black Economic Council of Massachusetts, who provided valuable feedback on our research approach and language as well as insight into Black/African American experiences in the Massachusetts labor force.
+The Black/African American workforce dashboard was crafted with input from members of the Black and Latino Legislative Caucus, the Governor’s Advisory Council on Black Empowerment, and the Black Economic Council of Massachusetts, who provided valuable feedback on research approaches and language as well as insight into Black/African American experiences in the Massachusetts labor force.

 Analysis & Key Takeaways